mhasanmhasan/from-bash-to-go-part-ii/README.md

-This is the second part of a three-part series.
+This is the second part of a series introducing Bash programmers to Go.
 This part starts showing how to build CLI tools in Go.
 See the first part for the language building blocks.

 # Our first CLI tool